bsaisoumith/Car-Rental-Management-System/README.md

 1. Open Xampp, start MySQL and Tomcat server
 2. Open the terminal and navigate to the folder where the application is stored.
-3. Run the following command to start the streamlit server streamlit run Home.py
+3. Run the following command to start the streamlit server: streamlit run Home.py
 4. The application will be displayed on the browser